-Watershed's recent highlights include two new Report Builder visualizations, an impersonation option to fine tune what users see, and updates to some of your favorite features.
+Watershed's product feature highlights include two new Report Builder visualizations, an impersonation option to fine tune what users see, and updates to some of your favorite features.

 Last month we introduced you to three new ways to visualize your data in Report Builder.
 This month, we’re adding two more visualizations to the lineup: Scatter Plots and Line Charts.

 1) Scatter Plot